Building Resilience This October: A Heartfelt Guide

 Practical Steps to Build Resilience

-Add a Recovery Focus – Sleep, stretching, and active recovery are as important as workouts.
+Sleep, stretching, and active recovery are as important as workouts.
+Your body needs time to heal and recharge.

 Short-Term SMART Challenge (2 Weeks)

-Specific: Walk outdoors for at least 20 minutes, 5 days per week.
+Walk outdoors for at least 20 minutes, 5 days per week.

-Measurable: Record how you feel before and after each walk.
+Record how you feel before and after each walk.

-Relevant: Improves circulation, mood, and stress recovery.
+Improves circulation, mood, and stress recovery.
+You’ll notice the benefits quickly.

 Long-Term SMART Challenge (6–8 Weeks)

-Measurable: Track attendance or journal reflections.
+Track attendance or journal reflections.
+This helps you stay accountable.

-Relevant: Strengthens physical and psychological adaptability.
+Strengthens physical and psychological adaptability.
+You’ll feel more equipped to handle challenges.

-Time-bound: By December 1st, have your routine established.
+By December 1st, have your routine established.

 “Small consistent actions build the strongest foundations.” – James Clear, Atomic Habits